 Helpful Numbers for Designing Technical Systems

-When I design a new system, I want it to be efficent.
-Foremost for any humans invovled, but also for the technical components.
+When I design a new service, I want it to be efficient.
+Mostly, for any humans involved, but also for the technical components.
 Why make two HTTP calls when you can make 1.
-When thinking about tradeoffs it can be helpful to consider how long certain operations take.
+When thinking about tradeoffs it can be helpful to consider how long common operations take.

-There are lists that have been made, as far as I can tell starting with Peter Norvig, and then repopularsed by Jeff Dean.
+Not surprisingly, lists have been made of these common operations.
+As far as I can tell starting with Peter Norvig, and then re-popularised by Jeff Dean.
 1 They are sometimes referred to as latency numbers every engineer should know.
-I take issue with the every programmer should know language, but as you advanace in your carrer it's helpful to know these so that you can reason about design.
+I take issue with the “every programmer should know” language, but as you advance in your career it’s helpful to know these so that you can reason about service design.

 Here’s a nice image version:

 There is also an interactive version of this that shows how these numbers have changed overtime.
 3

 Finally, its fun to see these numbers and think about them, but if you want to learn them and really incorperate them I would recomend this interactive exercise built by Julia Evans, “Computers are Fast”.